Wording +1 213 595 6125

 You can purchase a domain name from GoDaddy or another provider.

-Just make sure that your web site domain name is the same as your business's name.
+Just make sure that your website domain name is the same as your business's name.
 If your proposed business's names DOT COM domain name is already taken, then consider a new name!

 Tip 4: Publish a Media Kit

 You'll want to spread the news about your new venture far and wide.
-The fourth tip is to create a press-kit.
+The fourth tip is to create a press kit.
 It is a little bundle of info that you'll have at the ready to distribute to bloggers and journalists.

 The Media Kit should include:

-• Several high-resolution images (3 to 5 don't go overboard if the Journo wants more they'll ask)
+• Several high-resolution images (3 to 5; don't go overboard; if the Journo wants more, they'll ask)

 • Your logo